Back to top

 • The date that Leidos no longer provides a group medical plan to any of its employees.

-The following table summarizes COBRA benefits under the Leidos health care plans:
+The following table summarizes COBRA benefits under the Leidos Plans:

 There is a reduction in the participant's work hours and the participant no longer qualifies for benefits coverage